-One of my key objectives in 2018, is to help my customers manage their alignment successfully, ensuring every project deliver value.
+One of my key objectives in 2018, is to help my customers manage their alignment successfully, ensuring every project delivers value.

-In many organisations the business and IT are working in isolation.
-So for projects, particularly IT-based projects, what typically happens is that the business defines their requirements, then throw them “over the wall” to IT.
-IT then implements the requirement, only to be told that it wasn’t the solution that the business needed once it’s done.
+In many organisations, the business and IT are working in isolation.
+So for projects, particularly IT-based projects, what typically happens is that the business defines its requirements, and then throws them “over the wall” to IT.
+IT then implements the requirement, only to be told that it isn’t the solution that the business needs once it’s done.

 This goal should be documented in the program vision and strategy document, which happens to be part of the first principle of COBIT5 – a business framework standard for the governance and management of enterprise IT.

 When programmes are out of alignment, it can delay or even destroy potential ROI.